wqruan/HawkEye/README.md

 ## Accuracy of HwakEye (Table 7, Table 8)

-After runningthe following script, `Data/modelname-Delphi1.txt` would contain the profiling results from HawkEye in Table 7 and Table 8.
+After runningthe following script, `Data/modelname-Delphi1.txt` and `Data/modelname-Cheetah1.txt` would contain the profiling results from HawkEye in Table 7 and Table 8.

 ```
 chmod +x Scripts/profiling-models-delphi.sh